TalkingQuickly/talkingquickly.github.io/_posts/2014-06-03-rails-development-environment-with-vagrant-and-docker.md

 In addition to the operations already discussed for the Postgres and Redis containers:

 `-p 3000:3000` makes port 3000 from the container available as port 3000 on the host (the Virtualbox VM).
-Since you have Vagrant configured to forward port 3000 of the VM to your local machine 3000, you can access this container on port 3000 on your development machine as you would the normal Rails dev server (e.g. `http://localhost:3000`).
+Since we have Vagrant configured to forward port 3000 of the VM to your local machine 3000, you can access this container on port 3000 on your development machine as you would the normal Rails dev server (e.g. `http://localhost:3000`).

 `--link postgres:db` establishes a link between the container you're starting (your Rails app) and the Postgres container you started previously.
 This is in the format `name:alias` and will make ports exposed by the Postgres container available to the Rails container.